 Each course runs for a series of 5 regular Tuesdays.
 People who come regularly get the most out of it.
 New people are welcome to start in the the first few weeks of each course.
 Those who have been before are often welcome to come back.

-Professionals can make referrals to the programme by getting in touch using the 'contact us' form.
+Professionals - health workers, social prescribers and others - can make referrals to the programme by getting in touch using the 'contact us' form.

 Please go to our online booking form here.
 You will need a password which you can get by having a quick chat or email with one of the team.

 firstname.lastname@example.org.
 07541 080397